sfox10/Simple-Scraper-for-Emails/README.md

 # Simple-Scraper-for-Emails
-A simple website scraper for emails
+A simple website scraper for emails written in Python3